hsinhinlim/Flatiron-Module-3-Final-Project/README.md

 I imagined that we had been initially approached by the City of Chicago to analyse the traffic crash data they had accumulated between 2013 and 2021.
 We have been asked to first, identify problems (if any) with road safety and, if so, learn **what kind of improvements** should be targeted and **where (geographically) those improvements** on the ground may be necessary.
 As a side question, the City acknowledges that more people may want to cycle going forward and wants to encourage that; hence, looking ahead, they would like to briefly know more about crashes (and injuries) associated with doorings.

 ## Approach
 The **primary objective** is to identify the model(s) trained on either the crash or vehicle data which can best predict which crashes will result in an injury of any description.
+Once identified, interpreting the model to isolate which factors are influential in predicting a crash which results in an injury; these factors are those that the City will need to bear in mind when implementing actual road safety measures.

 We will attempt to achieve this in 3 steps: